Q and Me helps people lose weight—sensibly, healthily, effectively by encouraging proper nutrition and increased physical activity.

 Do not take Qsymia if you are pregnant, planning to become pregnant, or become pregnant during Qsymia treatment; have glaucoma; have thyroid problems (hyperthyroidism); are taking certain medicines called monoamine oxidase inhibitors (MAOIs) or have taken MAOIs in the past 14 days; are allergic to topiramate, sympathomimetic amines such as phentermine, or any of the ingredients in Qsymia.
 See the end of the Medication Guide for a complete list of ingredients in Qsymia.

 Birth defects (cleft lip/cleft palate).
 If you take Qsymia during pregnancy, your baby has a higher risk for birth defects called cleft lip and cleft palate.
 These defects can begin early in pregnancy, even before you know you are pregnant.
-Women who are pregnant must not take Qsymia.
-Women who can become pregnant should have a negative pregnancy test before taking Qsymia and every month while taking Qsymia and use effective birth control (contraception) consistently while taking Qsymia.
+Patients who are pregnant must not take Qsymia.
+Patients who can become pregnant should have a pregnancy test before taking Qsymia and every month while taking Qsymia and use effective birth control (contraception) consistently while taking Qsymia.
 Talk to your healthcare provider about how to prevent pregnancy.
 If you become pregnant while taking Qsymia, stop taking Qsymia immediately, and tell your healthcare provider right away.
 Healthcare providers and patients should report all cases of pregnancy to FDA MedWatch at 1-800-FDA-1088, and the Qsymia Pregnancy Surveillance Program at 1-888-998-4887.

 Increases in heart rate.
 Qsymia can increase your heart rate at rest.
 Your healthcare provider should check your heart rate while you take Qsymia.
 Tell your healthcare provider if you experience, while at rest, a racing or pounding feeling in your chest lasting several minutes when taking Qsymia.